Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 42. The primary goal of acid-base homeostasis is to maintain what?

-A normal pH.
+To maintain a normal pH.

-Anxiety, Hypoxemia, and Pain.
+The potential causes are Anxiety, Hypoxemia, and Pain.

 The renal system.